stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: php

-  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would... (todo)
+  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would use the ``UsernamePasswordRequest`` class

     .. literalinclude:: code/php/authentication/login_attempt_req.php
       :language: php

   .. note::

     Instead of just receiving an authentication result, it is possible to receive the full Account object.
-To do this... (todo)
+To do this, change your result code to include ``->account`` at the end of the line.

     .. literalinclude:: code/php/authentication/login_attempt_req_expand_account.php
       :language: php

-  If authentication succeeded, you would ... (todo)
+  If authentication succeeded, You will either see just the ``href`` referencing the account, or the full account object.

     .. literalinclude:: code/php/authentication/login_attempt_resp.php
       :language: php